tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

   FROM states;
   ```

+Walk through the solution to the first and second bonus question.

 * The first bonus question is very similar to the previous query executed in that it displays only the values of a single column.

   ```sql